 - Makes a great base for tomato sauces and soups.

-- A great way to elevate recipes that call for canned crushed tomatoes!
+- A great way to elevate recipes that call for canned, crushed tomatoes!

 🍅 Why You Shouldn't Peel Tomatoes When Making Sauce